 There are many types of mutual funds that are broadly categorised into index mutual funds, low-risk mutual funds, and high-risk mutual funds.
 For those looking to invest in mutual funds, it is imperative to consider a variety of factors.
 These factors will help them to decide on the kind of mutual fund scheme that you wish to opt for.
 Very often, first-time investors opt for the fund that seems to be doing the best in the market.

 However, it isn’t necessary that a particular fund will yield the best results for them.

-Understanding the Risks Involved in selecting the Mutual Funds
+- Risks Involved in choosing the Mutual Funds

 Before making any kind of investment, it is imperative that an investor understands the risks.
 The risk that are associated with the type of investment that he or she is opting for.